Temps and termites are on the rise. Schedule your free inspection today.

 Coronavirus (COVID-19) is on everyone’s mind, prompting many questions.
-With warm weather around the corner, one of those questions might be, “Can mosquitoes spread Coronavirus to humans?”
+With warm weather around the corner, one of those questions might be, “Can mosquitoes spread coronavirus to humans?” making the topic of mosquito pest control more important than ever.

-COVID-19 is primarily spread by airborne droplets from a sneeze or cough, or by touching a contaminated surface.
+COVID-19 is primarily spread through airborne droplets from coughs or sneezes, or by touching contaminated surfaces.
 For COVID-19 education from the CDC, click here.

 Animated mosquitoes